-Farm laws stir: Centre tiring the farmers so they end protest and leave, says Rahul Gandhi
+Farm law stir: Centre tiring the farmers so they end protest and leave, says Rahul Gandhi

 Meanwhile, the police in Chandigarh detained Congress workers who were marching towards the Punjab Raj Bhavan.